 Honestly?
 We don't love it.
 Most over-the-counter chemical drain cleaners are sulfuric acid or sodium hydroxide.
 They can:

-- Splash back when a plumber removes a P-trap
+• Splash back when a drain specialist removes a P-trap

 For a single slow bathroom sink, a drain snake from the hardware store or a careful trap pull is safer and works better.